UTMIST/utmist.gitlab.io/assets/team.md

 ## **Recruitment**

 If you'd like to become more involved, you might be interested in becoming an associate or executive member.
-Take a look at our open positions below.
+We'll be loading postiing positions soon.